Registration Review Process

 We must complete registration review by October 1, 2022, for all pesticides registered as of October 1, 2007.
 We plan to open 70 or more new registration review public dockets annually through 2017.
 These docket openings are reflected in the agency’s Registration Review Schedules.
 New pesticide active ingredients will be added to the schedule so they will complete registration review within 15 years of their registration date.

-There currently are 745 registration review “cases” that include 1,166 pesticide active ingredients.
+There currently are about 740 registration review “cases” that include approximately 1,140 pesticide active ingredients.
 Pesticide cases may be related by chemical class or structure, mode of action (or how the pesticide works), use, or for other reasons.

 - Over 450 registration review cases are past the public docket opening stage.